allegro/allegro.tech/_posts/2018-05-22-Static-linking-vs-dyld3.md

 Target 0: (Calculator) stopped.
 ```

-lldb hit some dyld3-symbol during system app launch, and did not during a test
+lldb hit some dyld3-symbol during system app launch, and did not during
-app launch.
+a&nbsp;test app launch.
 Inspecting the backtrace and the assembly showed that
 `/usr/lib/dyld` contained both the old dyld2 and the brand new dyld3.
 There had
-to be some `if` that decided which dyldX should be used in app launching.
+to be some `if` that decided which dyldX should be used.

 Reading assembly code is often a&nbsp;really hard process.
 Fortunately
-I&nbsp;remembered that some parts of apple code are open sources, including
+I&nbsp;remembered that some parts of apple code are open sourced, including
 [dyld](https://opensource.apple.com/source/dyld/).
 My local binary had
 `LC_SOURCE_VERSION = 551.3` and the most recent dyld source available was
 `519.2.2`.
 Are those versions distant?
 I&nbsp;was looking at local dyld
 assembly and corresponding dyld sources for a&nbsp;few nights and didn't see
 any significant difference.
-In fact I&nbsp;had strange feeling that the source
+In fact I&nbsp;had a&nbsp;strange feeling that the
-code exactly matches the assembly – it was a&nbsp;perfect guide for debugging.
+source code exactly matches the assembly – it was a&nbsp;perfect guide for
+debugging.

-What did I&nbsp;finish with?
+What did I&nbsp;end up with?
 Hidden dyld3 can be activated on macOS High Sierra
 using one of two following approaches:

 1. setting ``dyld`sEnableClosures``: